-Rix's Creek Mine is registered with the Hunter River Salinity Trading Scheme, however is a non-discharge site and does not hold any credits under the scheme.
-Excess saline Mine water is pumped, as required, to Integra Underground, where it is further pumped into the Greater Ravensworth Area Water Sharing Scheme (GRAWSS) as authorised under EPL 3391 and in accordance with RCN MP 08_0102 Schedule 3 Condition 35 Table 13 to "Maximise water sharing with other mines in the region."
+Rix's Creek Mine is registered with the Hunter River Salinity Trading Scheme, however is a non-discharge site and holds only one (1) credit under the scheme.
+Excess saline Mine water is pumped, as required, to Integra Underground, where it is further pumped into the Greater Ravensworth Area Water and Tailings Sharing Scheme (GRAWTS) as authorised under EPL 3391 and in accordance with RCN MP 08_0102 Schedule 3 Condition 35 Table 13 to "Maximise water sharing with other mines in the region."